- 2. Application & Fees

 **Monthly Tuition will incur a one-time $50 billing service fee per family with 1st monthly payment if enrolled in auto-debit through SMART Tuition.

 **Monthly Tuition will incur a $100 billing service fee with $50 paid with your first payment and the balance divided over your payment plan if not enrolled in auto-debit through SMART Tuition..

 Included in Consolidated Fee: Use of softback textbooks, workbooks, hardback books; achievement testing; secondary student liability coverage; locker and lock rental; activity fee; season tickets to home games; yearbook; elective fees; and lab fees.
 May be paid in full by July 1st, or included in monthly payments with SMART Tuition.
 Monthly payments will be subjected a $100 annual fee, which will be included in your monthly payment.
 Excludes: PE uniforms and field trips.

 A Multi-Student Discount will be given to families with more than one child enrolled.
-The oldest child will be charged the full price, and any other children will receive a 12% discount on tuition.
-Families with more than four enrolled students will pay a maximum out-of-pocket expense of $1,000 per child beginning of the fifth student.
+The oldest child will be charged the full price, and any other children will receive a 11% discount on tuition.
+Families with more than four enrolled students will pay a maximum out-of-pocket expense of $1,000 (for tuition only) per child beginning with the fifth student.

 $125.00 – Drama Participation Fee (per year)